A heatwave is shortly expected to hit the UK, bringing extremely warm weather and bright, clear skies.

 Saturday will be slightly cooler with highs of 18°C and lows of 11°C. The weather is set to be cloudy for most of the day, reaching its peak temperature at around 16:00, before it then begins to dip at around 22:00.

 The temperature on Sunday will then begin to increase again, reaching its peak of 22°C at around 16:00.
 Sunday morning and early afternoon will be mostly cloudy, with sunny intervals occurring at 16:00 and a burst of pure sunshine at around 19:00.

 The heatwave in Leeds is then set to begin on Monday June 24, with pure sunshine throughout most of the day and a peak temperature of 24°C.

 Tuesday and Wednesday are then expected to be similar, with pure sunshine throughout most of the day.

 The temperature will then continue to climb for the rest of the week, gradually increasing at the days go on, it being expected that temperatures as high as 30°C could be reached.

-This unusual warm weather is then expected to last for a few weeks, bringing unseasonably high temperatures to the UK for the first few weeks of July.
+This unusually warm weather is then expected to last for a few weeks, bringing unseasonably high weather to the UK for the first few weeks of July.